Exodromy: Aide-mémoire on étale homotopy types

 \Cref{prop:Nisnevichexcision} immediately implies the classicial `excision' theorem in étale cohomology \cite[Chapter III, Proposition 1.27]{MR559531}.
-Since the shape is a left adjoint, the following van Kampen Theorem for the étale shape is immediate, providing a generalisation of a theorem of Isaksen \cite[\S2, Theorem 8]{MR2047848}.
+Since the shape is a left adjoint, the following van Kampen Theorem for the étale shape is immediate.
+This generalizes a theorem of Isaksen \cite[\S2, Theorem 8]{MR2047848}.